-a Tractor should be a cab-behind-engine model, not a cab-over-engine model.
+Tractor should be a cab-behind-engine model, not a cab-over-engine model.

-b It is preferable that the trailer structure be of the “semi-monocoque” type construction.
+It is preferable that the trailer structure be of the “semi-monocoque” type construction.
 It is preferable that a sliding undercarriage (slide axles) be used to attach the trailer tandems to the trailer frame.

-c It is preferable that a gasoline tank trailer with an elliptical cross section be used.
+It is preferable that a gasoline tank trailer with an elliptical cross section be used. d See Section 4.2.1.2 for recommended ballasting procedures.

-d N/S – Not Specified

-e See Section 4.2.1.2 for recommended ballasting procedures.

-f N/A – Not Applicable

-g Distance from rearmost part of trailer to center of trailer tandems.
+Distance from rearmost part of trailer to center of trailer tandems.

-h If trailer is equipped with slide axles, they should be set at rearmost position.
+If trailer is equipped with slide axles, they should be set at rearmost position. g Without Ballast.

-i Without Ballast.
+N/A – Not Applicable N/S – Not Specifi ed

-4.2.1.1 Test Vehicle Mass
+Test Vehicle Mass

 Vehicle mass properties are the most important factors affecting the performance of most highway safety features.
-Although total vehicle mass, sprung mass, unsprung mass, ballast mass, and rotational moments of inertia can affect the impact performance of safety features, experience has shown that reasonable consistency can be obtained by controlling the vehicle body style and vehicle curb mass, test inertial mass, gross static mass, and dummy mass as defined below.
+Although total vehicle mass, sprung mass, unsprung mass, ballast mass, and rotational moments of inertia can affect the impact performance of safety features, experience has shown that reasonable consistency can be obtained by controlling the vehicle body style and vehicle curb mass, test inertial mass, gross static mass, and dummy mass as defi ned below.

-Curb mass—mass of test vehicle in its standard manufacturer conditions with all fluid reservoirs filled and without occupants or cargo.
-In general, curb mass should not vary significantly.
+Curb mass—mass of test vehicle in its standard manufacturer conditions with all fl uid reservoirs fi lled and without occupants or cargo.
+In general, curb mass should not vary signifi cantly.

 Test inertial mass—mass of test vehicle including all items rigidly attached to the test vehicle, including secured ballast and test equipment.
 Test inertial mass does not include any loose ballast or surrogate occupants.

+Chapter 4—Test Vehicle Specifications

+| 77

-Gross static mass—total mass of the test vehicle, including all surrogate occupants; ballast, whether it is secured or not; and all test equipment.
+Gross static mass—total mass of the test vehicle, including all surrogate occupants, ballast, whether it is secured or not, and all test equipment.

 Dummy mass—mass of surrogate occupant.

 Passenger vehicles should be selected to require the minimum amount of adjustment to the curb mass to achieve test inertial mass.
-Whenever possible, only seats, spare tires, fuel tanks, fluids, and optional equipment should be removed from the vehicle in order to bring the vehicle into the proper mass range.
+Whenever possible, only seats, spare tires, fuel tanks, fl uids, and optional equipment should be removed from the vehicle in order to bring the vehicle into the proper mass range.
 Note that bench seat frames have been shown to contribute to the rigidity of some light truck vehicles and, as a result, the frames of these seats should not be removed from the 2270P test vehicles.

-4.2.1.2 Ballast
+Ballast

-Whenever test vehicles are found to have insufficient curb mass, fixed ballast may be added to 1100C, 1500A, and 2270P test vehicles, up to the maximum amount shown in Table 4-1.
+Whenever test vehicles are found to have insuffi cient curb mass, fi xed ballast may be added to 1100C, 1500A, and 2270P test vehicles, up to the maximum amount shown in Table 4-1.
 Ballast installed

-in passenger vehicles can be either concrete or metal blocks placed in the passenger compartment and rigidly attached to the vehicle structure by metal straps or other devices capable of withstanding a static load of 20 times the ballast weight in both the longitudinal and lateral directions.
+in passenger vehicles can be either concrete or metal blocks placed in the passenger compartment and rigidly attached to the vehicle structure by metal straps or other devices capable of withstand- ing a static load of 20 times the ballast weight in both the longitudinal and lateral directions.
 Ballast

 should be distributed to minimize changes to the horizontal and vertical locations of the vehicle center of gravity in its curb mass condition.
 If necessary to minimize movement of the vehicle c. g., some ballast may be placed in the bed of the 2270P vehicle.
 It is important to note that the vertical c. g. location of the 2270P vehicle should be 28 in.
 (710 mm) or greater after all ballast is added to the vehicle.
 In general, ballast should not be used to raise the c. g. height of test vehicles that otherwise would not conform to the minimum height requirements.